SchulzLab/RAPID/docs/UseCases.rst

 PCA plot of samples
 ^^^^^^^^^^^^^^^^^^^
 This principle component analysis (PCA) plot shows where your samples fall in the first and second principle components.
 The principle componenets are calculated using the read counts of each sample.
+When replicates of a sample are grouped together in this plot, it is an indication of good quality replicates.

 .. image:: ./images/rDNA_Comp_plot4.png

 MDS plot of samples
 ^^^^^^^^^^^^^^^^^^^
 This multi dimensional scaling (MDS) plot shows the proximities of your samples in two dimension.
 Read counts of each sample is used for performing MDS.
+When replicates of a sample are grouped together in this plot, it is an indication of good quality replicates.

 .. image:: ./images/rDNA_Comp_plot5.png